Pittsburgh vs. North Carolina NCAA Football Odds, Plays and Insights | November 11, 2021

 Over/Under Insights

-- Pittsburgh has combined with its opponents to put up more than 75 points in four of nine games this season.
+- Pittsburgh and its opponents have combined to put up more than 74.5 points in four of nine games this season.

-- So far this season, 55.6% of North Carolina's games (5/9) have had more combined points than Thursday's over/under of 75.
+- North Carolina has combined with its opponents to score more than 74.5 points in five of nine games this season.

-- The combined points per game average of the two teams, 83.9, is 8.9 points above Thursday's over/under.
+- The combined points per game average of the two teams, 83.9, is 9.4 points more than Thursday's over/under.

-- This contest's total is 18.9 points more than the 56.1 these two squads combine to allow per game this season.
+- These two squads combine to surrender 56.1 points per game, 18.4 fewer than this contest's over/under.

-- The Panthers and their opponents score an average of 56.6 points per game, 18.4 fewer than Thursday's total.
+- The average total in Panthers games this season is 56.6, 17.9 points fewer than Thursday's total of 74.5 .

 Pittsburgh Stats and Trends